ebonfowl/CodexScriptum/README.md

 Python script that parses the COVID-19 genome using fasta output.

 # PFQ_BEFA.R
 R script which performs a Bayesian exploratory factor analysis to extract the factor structure of related physical function data collected from adults over the age of 50.
-Also performs initial simulations to aid in prior selection.
+Performs initial simulations to aid in prior selection.
+Performs confirmatory factor analyses on the extrracted models (not defined automatically) using Bayesian CFA, conducts all QC checks in accordance with the WAMBS checklist, and then extracts factor scores for each participant.

 # PrelimSEM.R
 R script that fits CFA and SEM models for latent measures of muscle quality and walking ability and reports fit indices.